• Skip to main content

 Final Verdict: What’s the Best Lemongrass Alternative?

-Our favorites on this list are the combinations of arugula and ginger or ginger and lemon juice.
+My favorites on this list are the combinations of arugula leaf and ginger or ginger and lemon.
 These give you the most flavor and are the easiest substitutes to use!

 Related posts: